zeekay/requisite/README.md

   -h, --help                   display this help
   -v, --version                display version
-  -b, --bare                   compile without a top-level function wrapper -d, --dedupe                 deduplicate modules (when multiple are specified) -e, --export <name>          export module as <name>
+  -a, --async                  prelude should support async requires -b, --bare                   compile without a top-level function wrapper -d, --dedupe                 deduplicate modules (when multiple are specified) -e, --export <name>          export module as <name>
-  -i, --include [module, ...]  additional modules to include, in <require as>:<path to module> format -m, --minify                 minify output
+  -i, --include <module>       additional module to include, in <require as>:<path to module> format -g, --global                 global require
+  -m, --minify                 minify output
+      --minifier               minifier to use
-  -o, --output <file>          write bundle to file instead of stdout, {} may be used as a placeholder.
-  -p, --prelude <file>         file to use as prelude
+  -o, --output <file>          write bundle to file instead of stdout, {} may be used as a placeholder -p, --prelude <file>         file to use as prelude
       --no-prelude             exclude prelude from bundle
+      --no-source-map          disable source maps
       --prelude-only           only output prelude
-  -s, --strict                 add "use strict" to each bundled module.
+  -s, --strict                 add "use strict" to each bundled module
-  -w, --watch                  write bundle to file and and recompile on file changes -x, --exclude <regex>        regex to exclude modules from being parsed
+      --strip-debug            strip `alert`, `console`, `debugger` statements -w, --watch                  write bundle to file and and recompile on file changes -x, --exclude <regex>        regex to exclude modules from being parsed --base                   path all requires should be relative to

+Examples:

+  # bundle javascript file and all it's dependencies
+  $ requisite module.js -o bundle.js

+  # bundle several modules, appending .bundle.js to output
+  $ requisite *.js -o {}.bundle.js
 ```

 #### Examples